 - 9. On 21 July 2004 at around 8:30 pm Phillip Pettigrove (Pettigrove) attacked and killed his friend Stephen Rose (Rose) in a motor vehicle parked beside the Newell Highway, about 25 km south of Dubbo, NSW (DC [1]-[2]). - 10.
-Earlier that day Pettigrove had been discharged by a psychiatrist, Dr Coombes, from the Mental Health Unit (MHU) at the Manning Base Hospital in Taree (the hospital) where he had, since 20 July 2004, been detained and involuntarily admitted under the provisions of Chapter 4, Part 2 of the MHA (DC [2]; CA [5]). - 11.
-The respondent, a sister of Rose,1 commenced proceedings for damages against the appellant in connection with his death.2 The respondent alleged that the appellant owed Rose (and her) a duty to prevent Pettigrove causing physical harm to Rose, which it failed to do and that in consequence she suffered 'nervous shock' brought about by learning of his death.
+Earlier that day Pettigrove had been discharged by a psychiatrist, Dr Coombes, from the Mental Health Unit (MHU) at the Manning Base Hospital in Taree (the hospital) where he had, since 20 July 2004, been detained and involuntarily admitted under the provisions of Chapter 4, Part 2 of the MHA (DC [2]; CA [5]). - The respondents, the mother and sister of Rose, 1 commenced proceedings for 11. damages against the appellant in connection with his death.2 The respondents alleged that the appellant owed Rose (and them) a duty to prevent Pettigrove causing physical harm to Rose, which it failed to do and that in consequence they suffered 'nervous shock' brought about by learning of his death.
 Such a claim engaged, amongst other provisions in the CLA, the provisions of Part 3 - the Part of the CLA that applies to claims for mental harm resulting from negligence.3

-1 The related proceedings S143 of 2014 involve nervous shock claims by the mother and another sister of Rose.
+1 The related proceedings S142 of 2014 involve a nervous shock claim by another sister of Rose.